yonkov/Simple-Tour-Guide/readme.txt

 = Can I add a background overlay to disable the rest of the site while the tour is active? = Yes, this feature is available since version 1.03.
 All you need to do is check the option "Show modal background overlay when the tour is active" in the Tour options tab.
 This will disable any site interaction until the user has finished or dismissed the tour.

-= The tour gets stuck when it cannot find an element attached to it.
-What can I do?
-Please, help! = This is a known issue that may happen when you link a step to a page element that is hidden with css on specific screen resolution.
-For example, menu items on mobile are usually hidden until the user opens the menu.
-If the user has not opened the menu yet, the tour might get stuck.
-Luckily, there are a few ways to solve it.
+= The tour stops when it cannot find an element attached to it.
+What can I do? = This may happen when you link a step to a page element that is hidden with css on specific screen sizes.
+For example, a menu item on mobile that is hidden until the user opens the menu.
+If the user has not opened the menu yet, the tour might stop in the middle.
+Luckily, there are a few ways to handle this.
-The easiest way to handle this is not to attach the step to the particular element and the step will appear in the middle of the screen.
-However, in some cases this is not an option.
+The easiest way to fix this is not to attach the step to the element and the step will appear in the middle of the screen.
-Since version 1.04, you can decide to skip a step if the element which is attached to it appears off-screen.
+Since version 1.04, you can also decide to skip a step if the element which is attached to it appears off-screen.
 All you need to do is go to "Tour Options" and add a tick to "Skip a step if a step is attached to an element but the element is not visible".
-Though not ideal, this will provide smooth user experience as there is no way to "lock" yourself inside the tour.
 Another solution could be to "detach" the element from its step for that screen size only.
 In this way, the step will appear in the center of the screen and the tour will continue to work just fine.
 Add the following css to Appearance => Theme => Customize:

     @media(max-width:62em) {